A few weeks ago during a panel on people analytics, an HR professional in the audience asked a great question “what does it mean to be data literate?”

 An Example, Cost Per Hire

 To make this more real, let’s look at an example.
-Many recruiting teams track their cost per hire metric, and it’s also a key driver of ROI for many different initiatives we may pursue as a TA team (new ATS, better employer brand, etc).
+Many recruiting teams track their cost per hire metric, and it’s also a key driver of ROI for many different initiatives we may pursue as a TA team investing in ATS software, better employer brand, etc).

 Let’s say we’re in a meeting and someone tells us our cost/hire is $4k.
 The average cost per hire in the US is $4,000, and so we can breathe a big sigh of relief that we aren’t wasting a ton of money, at least at face value.